inariksit/cclaw-zettelkasten/automatic_contract_processing.md

 # Automatic contract-processing

-Tasks that can be performed on <contract>s.
+Tasks that can be performed on one or more <contract>s.

 This list is from [Camilleri (2017)](https://gupea.ub.gu.se/bitstream/2077/53815/1/gupea_2077_53815_1.pdf), which in turn cites Prisacariu's presentation from 2013.
 Slides are no longer online.